AntirWiki/Antir/content/World Lore/Gods/Lumina.md

 > | **Favored Weapon** | ? |
 > | **Cleric Spells** | ? ? ?|

 Lumina is the goddess of light and mercy in the [[Holy Kingdom|Holy Kingdom of Antir]].
-She is the head of the [[Antiran Pantheon]] and the patron goddess of the royal family and, by extension, the entire kingdom.
+She is the head of the [[Antiran Pantheon]] and the patron goddess of the royal family.

 She was once an aspect of the goddess Lucent until the 1020 BR schism between Lumina and [[Verita]] divided the goddess in two.